 A lot of Windows 10 users probably decided to switch to Microsoft Edge once it got fully released.
 And one of the main ‘problems’ when switching to another browser is adding your bookmarks or favorites from the previous browser.

-Microsoft included option of importing favorites from other browsers into Edge, so you can easily do that, in just a few moments.
+Microsoft included the option of importing favorites from other browsers into Edge, so you can easily do that, in just a few moments.

-- Open Edge and go to dotted menu (…)
+- Open Edge and go to the dotted menu (…)

 - Choose Import favorites from another browser